If you’re an Amazon seller, then you’re in a hyper-competitive market. That’s why you need Amazon product research tools.

 Finally, camelcamelcamel will also show you the biggest discounts by category.

-Another great tool once called AppEagle is now Informed.co.
+Another great tool is Informed.co (formerly AppEagle).

 What does it do?
 It helps you optimize the prices of the items you’re selling on Amazon.

 That’s important because if you price a product too low, you’ll eat into your profit margin.
 If you price it too high, you could lose sales.

 Informed.co will also create the perfect strategy for each of your products using its algorithms.
 That will give you the best chance of success.